Jayanth-888/social-media-app/README.md

 ## Why there's no `server.js` / Express app

-See the explanation in the project write-up — in short, `/app/api/**/route.ts` files are serverless-style route handlers that Next.js compiles and deploys as backend endpoints, so App Router *is* the backend here.
+This project uses the **Next.js App Router**, which allows frontend pages and backend API routes to live in the same application.
+Files inside `/app/api/**/route.ts` act as API Route Handlers that Next.js compiles into backend endpoints.

+Because of this, a separate Express server isn't required for this project.
+The App Router provides routing, API handling, server-side rendering, and backend logic within a single codebase.

 ## Data Model